WTTW Chicago Public Media | Television and Interactive

 Weekdays at 7:00 pm | Watch program

-A bipartisan proposal offered by Senate leaders is aimed at putting a budget in place.
-One sign there’s trouble: the committee never voted on any of the proposals.
+Take the Polar Plunge!
+Join in the fun Saturday for the 16th Annual Chicago Polar Bear Club Polar Plunge to raise funds for two families in need.

-Garfield loved squirrel soup while Taft wanted steak and potatoes for every meal.
-Guess who liked brussel sprouts?
-Discover more favorites and culinary quirks.
+Following Lincoln’s visit to Mansion House, the hospital is full of new intrigue.
+The staff works to save one of its own while Frank works to hide evidence.
+Learn more.

 All new for kids and families!
-Watch Nature Cat, Ready Jet Go! and all of your favorite PBS Kidsshows anytime!
+Watch Nature Cat, Dinosaur Train and all of your favorite PBS Kids shows anytime!
 Learn more at: wttw.com/kids

-WTTW Sustainer Members enjoy unlimited access to our on-demand video library of WTTW and PBS programs with WTTW Passport.
-Learn more.
+WTTW Members enjoy exclusive discounts through our WTTW Member Rewards Club.
+Receive deals on gourmet treats, goods and services, and more.

-Gov. Bruce Rauner largely bypassed Illinois’ myriad troubles and instead spent much of his speech Wednesday listing his administration’s achievements and calling for cooperation.
+What began as a regular Saturday at O’Hare International Airport grew into a dizzying scene of demonstrators and attorneys working feverishly to release travelers who had been detained by U.S.

 WTTW, in partnership with the Department of Cultural Affairs and Special Events, presents a FREE screening and Discussion of Maya Angelou and Still I Rise.